Ulrich von Türheim

 Ulrich von Türheim (c.
 1195 – c.
-1250) was a German writer from the Augsburg area writing during the first half of the 13th century.
+1250) was a German nobleman and a writer from the Augsburg area active during the first half of the 13th century.

+Biography

+Ulrich was born into Türheim family, an uradel German noble family originating in Swabia.
 Three of his works have survived: a conclusion to the version of the Tristan legend left unfinished by Gottfried von Strassburg; Rennewart, a continuation of Willehalm, left unfinished by Wolfram von Eschenbach; and fragments of a version of Cligès based on that of Chrétien de Troyes.
 It is not known whether this last work was a separate work or also a continuation, in this case of a now lost Cligès by Konrad Fleck.
 The relative chronology of these works is disputed, though Rennewart is generally regarded as the last.

 Conrad of Winterstetten was his patron.